CLI

 Options:

-Do not mix positional skill names and --skill or --name flags in the same
+Do not mix positional names and --skill or --name flags in the same

 command.